inovex/lfs458-course-prep/Readme.md

 az login
 ```

-Now we can verify everything with the `plan` step: `terraform plan` if everythings looks fine just apply the changes: `terraform apply`
+Now we can verify everything with the `plan` step: `terraform plan` if everything looks fine just apply the changes: `terraform apply`

 ## Package all information for the students